makrai/notes/doddapaneni2107-primer-multiling-lm.md

     * due to shared vocabulary, genetic relatedness (Nguyen and Chiang, 2017), or contact relatedness (Goyal+ 2020)
 * MLLMs differ in the
-  * architecture (e.g., number of layers, parameters, etc),
+  * architecture (eg number of layers, parameters, etc),
-  * objective functions used for training (e.g., monolingual masked language modeling objective, translation language modeling objective, etc),
+  * objective functions used for training (eg monolingual masked language modeling objective, translation language modeling objective, etc),
   * data used for pretraining (Wikipedia, CommonCrawl, etc) and the
   * number of languages involved (ranging from 12 to 100)